-In Ghana, the communities have established Community Health Posts (CHPs), which are staffed with nurses hired by the government.
+The communities have established Community Health Posts (CHPs), which are staffed with nurses hired by the government.
 These nurses also have volunteers in each of the surrounding communities who act as their liaisons to community members.
 The Medical program supports this network by facilitating more in-depth trainings of the volunteers, increasing their incentive to promote health in their community, and creating a better system of accountability by offering extra resources to ensure community leadership and continuity as funding is a major constraint.
 We are currently working alongside the District of Health to get this initiative off the ground by the end of 2013.

-In Nicaragua, there is an already existing Community Health Worker system implemented by the Ministry of Health, mobilizing individuals called brigadistas or “brigaders” to act as a primary community health network.
+There is an already existing Community Health Worker system implemented by the Ministry of Health, mobilizing individuals called brigadistas or “brigaders” to act as a primary community health network.
 Global Brigades hopes to strengthen this network, increasing their knowledge base in first aid techniques and referrals for critical cases.
 Working alongside the Ministry of Health in the regions where we work, our Medical program aims to develop a detailed curriculum for the further education of these already trained individuals and provide funds to support its continuity.

-In Panama, the CHW program will be created in close accordance with the Ministry of Health.
+The CHW program will be created in close accordance with the Ministry of Health.
 The Medical staff in Panama is currently in the process of presenting the program to the Ministry to design a collaborative curriculum that allows for training of CHWs in Global Brigades holistic communities and will provide funding to help perpetuate it.

-During a Medical Brigade, Global Brigades physicians identify patients who cannot be fully treated during the brigade.
+During a Medical Brigade, Global Brigades physicians identify patients who cannot be fully treated during the Brigade.
 For an emergency case, a staff member will take the patient to the nearest health clinic or hospital to receive care that cannot be administered on the brigade site.
 For cases that require follow-up within a few weeks, the Global Brigades physician will give the patient a referral form, which guarantees the patient an appointment at the nearest health clinic or hospital.
-The patient is then advised to go to their referral appointment within a couple weeks of the brigade.
-The Patient Referral program follows up with patients after a brigade season to assess the status of the consultations and determine if further care is needed, as well as discuss any problems within the logistics of the consultation.
+The patient is then advised to go to their referral appointment within a couple weeks of the Brigade.
+The Patient Referral program follows up with patients after a Brigade season to assess the status of the consultations and determine if further care is needed, as well as discuss any problems within the logistics of the consultation.
 Depending on the outcome of the consult(s), the Medical program determines if it is feasible to open a patient case for the referral system (i.e. duration of care, costs of care, type of condition/illness).
 Often times, student groups who meet these patients during their clinic days are interested in sponsoring the case to achieve the necessary care.
 The program is dependent on that extra support from the volunteers and Global Brigades acts as the liaison for these groups once they return home to maintain communication with the group through their fundraising efforts.